 Classic Seafood Paella is a delicious meal to serve on special occasions to family and friends.
-This Spanish dish is loaded with seafood flavors everyone will enjoy!
+This Spanish one-dish meal is loaded with seafood flavors and floral saffron.

-If you’re a seafood lover, you’ll adore this paella recipe.
-My Classic Seafood Paella gives you an easy, step-by-step paella for the paella novice.
+If you’re a seafood lover, you’ll adore this easy paella recipe.
+We will give the home cook an easy, step-by-step paella for the paella novice suited for cooking on the stove top, not an open flame in the backyard.

 Paella is a Spanish dish often made with rice, seafood, chicken, and saffron, which are cooked in a large, shallow pan.
 I’ve had amazing family-style paellas out and about and wanted to try it at home.